Audio effect: Heartbeat from Freesound

+No single data set could capture the complexity of a metropolis like London.
 This animation is based off of open-access data collected in November 2010.
-According to transport for London: “Passenger counts collect information about passenger numbers entering and exiting London Underground stations, largely based on the Underground ticketing system gate data.”
-Excluding London Overground, the Docklands Light Railways, National Rail, and other transport providers, there are 265 London Underground stations surveyed in this data set.
+According to Transport for London: “Passenger counts collect information about passenger numbers entering and exiting London Underground stations, largely based on the Underground ticketing system gate data.”
+Excluding London Overground, the Docklands Light Railways, National Rail, and other transport providers, there are 265 London Underground stations surveyed.
 For data collection purposes, stations where two or more lines intersect are counted as a single data entry.
-This is because at complex interchanges of multiple lines (e.g. Paddington), it is difficult to track which of the lines (e.g. Bakerloo, Circle, District, Hammersmith & City) a passenger is boarding.
-To complicate matters, passengers are often granted free transfers between lines at interchanges.
+This is to avoid double-counting a single passenger who is just transferring trains in one station en route to their final destination.

-Every fifteen minutes, the numbers of passengers are counted from gate entry data, that is, four times per hour.
-This yields 96 time intervals over each 24 hour period.
+Every fifteen minutes, the numbers of passengers entering the system are tallied.
+This yields 96 time intervals per day (4 x 24).
 Multiplying the number of time intervals (96) by the number of stations (265), we get the number of data points represented in this animation: 25,440.
-Each of the stations was also assigned its corresponding latitude and longitude coordinate, so as to appear on the map in its appropriate spatial location.
-In the data analysis software (Tableau), we assigned each station:
+Each station was assigned:

-- A spatial location → derived from latitude and longitude coordinates coordinates
+- A location on the map of latitude and longitude

 - A color according to the lines extant in 2010: Bakerloo, Central, Circle, District, Hammersmith & City, Jubilee, Metropolitan, Northern, Piccadilly, Victoria, Waterloo & City.

 - A circle scaled to reflect the number of passengers moving through.
 Stations range in business from a few hundred passengers to over 100,000 per day.